onap/vnfrqts-guidelines/docs/vnf_guidelines.rst

   to the current release of ONAP.
 - Part of the guidelines also contains visionary recommendations for future functionality that could be desirable for ONAP future releases.
-- Conformance requirements are in the :ref:`VNF/PNF Requirements document <vnf_requirements_documentation>`.
+- Conformance requirements are in the `VNF/PNF Requirements document <https://onap-vnfrqts-requirements.readthedocs.io/en/latest/>`_.

 **Introduction**
 -------------------------------